Muatasim-Aswad/books-api/README.md

 ## 🔍 API Documentation

-API documentation is available via Swagger UI when the application is running: http://localhost:8080/swagger-ui/index.html
+API documentation is available via Swagger UI when the application is running on default local port: http://localhost:8080/swagger-ui/index.html

 ## 🛠️ Getting Started